Cinderhaze/Dynaframe/README.md

  I've created a video of the project at: https://www.youtube.com/watch?v=2f92ypMnDEs&feature=youtu.be

  This is my first Python project, so feedback is much appreciated!

+--- Notes:

+Create the mouse.sh script to move the mouse 'out of the way'
+- be sure to sudo apt-get install xdotools to allow cli movement of the mouse Use the launcher script to run dynaframe use the autorestart configuration to call the above and use it instead of the typical Xsession